GraphThinker: Reinforcing Temporally Grounded Video Reasoning with Event Graph Thinking: Related Works

-Video scene graphs (VSGs) decompose videos into objects and their pairwise relations to model how objects interact over time~\cite{ji2020action,yang2023panoptic,wu2024sportshhi}.
+\textbf{Video Scene Graph Generation} Video scene graphs (VSGs) decompose videos into objects and their pairwise relations to model how objects interact over time~\cite{ji2020action,yang2023panoptic,wu2024sportshhi}.
 These structured representations bridge low-level perception and high-level reasoning, enabling interpretable video understanding.
 Traditional VSG methods include two-stage approaches~\cite{cong2021spatial,nguyen2024hig,nag2023unbiased}, which first detect objects and then classify relations, and one-stage approaches~\cite{li2018factorizable}, which predict entities and relations simultaneously.
-However, both are limited by closed vocabularies and the quality of external detectors.
+However, both are limited by closed vocabularies and external detectors' results.
 Open-vocabulary VSG methods~\cite{he2022towards,li2024pixels} often use vision-language models to predict relational triplets in unconstrained semantic spaces, thereby enhancing generalisation to unseen concepts; however, they often produce visually ungrounded or temporally inconsistent graphs.
-Moreover, existing methods~\cite{fei2024video,nguyen2025hyperglm} typically generate coarse video-level representations that overlook fine-grained temporal boundaries and event dependencies, leading to imprecise temporal understanding and potential hallucinations in video reasoning.
-To address these, we propose the event-based video scene graph (EVSG), which explicitly encodes object and event relations over time, providing a structured representation that enables MLLMs to perform visually grounded and temporally consistent video reasoning.
+Moreover, existing methods~\cite{fei2024video,nguyen2025hyperglm} typically generate coarse video-level graphs that overlook fine-grained temporal boundaries and event dependencies, leading to imprecise temporal understanding and potential hallucinations in video reasoning.
+To this end, we propose the event-based video scene graph (EVSG), which explicitly encodes object and event relations over time, providing a structured representation enabling MLLMs to perform visually grounded and temporally consistent video reasoning.